Program level agreements and contract governance

-Providing children and young people with safe and permanent outcomes to reach their potential is central to the work of FACS and the non-government agencies (NGOs) that provide permanency support services.
+Providing children with safe and permanent outcomes to reach their potential is central to the work of DCJ, PSP providers and other OOHC providers.

-- maintain children and young people at home, minimising entries and re-entries into care
+- maintain children at home, minimising entries and re-entries into care

-- find permanent homes for children and young people currently in care by increasing the number of children and young people either being restored to their family, moving into guardianship arrangements, or being adopted
+- find permanent homes for children currently in care, by increasing the number of children being restored to their family, moving into guardianship arrangements, or being adopted

-- address the over-representation of Aboriginal children and young people in the care system through developing and maintaining connections with family and kin, community, language, culture and country
+- address the over-representation of Aboriginal children in the care system through developing and maintaining connections with family and kin, community, language, culture and country

-The Program Description provides an in-depth overview of the Permanency Support Program.
+The PSP Program Description provides an in-depth overview of PSP.